 Note: Please click the + beside each item below to view examples to help clarify and illuminate each point of the covenant.
 Or, you can view and download a PDF version here.

-A. Maintain a spirit of good will, understanding that the impact of words and actions may have a hurtful impact, despite good intentions.
+A. Maintain a spirit of good will, understanding that words and actions may have a hurtful impact, despite good intentions.

 Impact on myself and others: